Webcasts

 The first London Jazz Festival took place in 1993.
-From the very beginning, experimental work, commissions, workshops and educational events all played a part in setting the agenda for a festival that would develop over the next ten years to have an impact across the whole city.
+From the very beginning, experimental work, commissions, workshops and educational events all played a part in setting the agenda for a festival that would develop over the next twenty-five years to have an impact across the whole city.

 It was to be a Jazz festival that didn't just have Jazz in it, but looked at Jazz's antecedents and connections with Caribbean, Latin, African, Indian and European music.
 Jazz was to be a touchstone, with musical ideas moving between, or colliding with, other genres.
 What has set the Festival apart has been its constant attempts to mix the familiar with new, tradition with experiment, one culture with another.